InAnimaTe/induction/README.md

 **Induction**

 Induction is the script itself, which does the grunt work of interactively allowing the user to load keys into the necessary agent.
 You invoke induction, choose the agent you want to work with, pick the keyfile to load, and enter your password.
 Thats it!
-Induction takes care of the reset:)
+Induction takes care of the rest:)

 **RC**